complynx/rpssl4bu/README.md

 # rpssl4bu

-Task of RPSSL service for Billups
+Task of RPSSL service for Billups.
+Main focus is on backend, frontend is just for fun.

 # Backend